10 HUGE Mistakes to Avoid when Building an AR 15...

 Frequently Asked Questions

-What are the most critical components to avoid skimping on when building an AR-15?
+What are the most common mistakes when building an AR-15?

-The most critical components to prioritize quality for are the barrel and the Bolt Carrier Group (BCG).
-These parts are considered the 'heart' of the rifle and should be high-pressure tested and magnetic particle inspected to ensure reliability and safety.
+The barrel and the Bolt Carrier Group (BCG) are considered the 'heart' of the AR-15.
+These components are subjected to high pressures and stresses, so opting for high-quality, properly tested parts (high-pressure tested and magnetic particle inspected) is crucial for reliability and safety.

 Related News